Benjamin Marlow: Personal life

+This was granted so that the Admiral’s family name and lineage could be continued through his nephew (his only surviving close male relative via his wife).
+Benjamin Vaughan thereafter became Captain Benjamin Vaughan Marlow.

 Legacy

 Marlow is significant among his peers both because of his exemplary record in service and his innovative approach to leadership and training.

 Marlow is generally considered the first officer of the Royal Navy to suggest that it may be more pragmatic an approach to train midshipmen and young officers together in groups, where they might more easily grasp the fundamentals of mathematics, navigation and seamanship, rather than, as had been the practice, to commission midshipmen straight into the fleet and expecting them to ‘learn on the job’.
 Marlow was known for taking groups of midshipmen on board his vessels and insisting on time spent every day as a class learning these fundamentals.
 It is probable that during his time on board HMS Dolphin under the command of Marlow, Nelson benefitted from this approach.
 As such he is generally considered the origin of the system of the British Naval College, the model for training young officers for the fleet which the Royal Navy retains to this day and which has spread around the world.

 The Royal Navy continues to support the Marlow Society, which seeks to preserve this goal.